Diospyros paniculata: Description

 Evergreen trees up to 16 m tall, with smooth, black bark.
 The blaze is a dull orange.
 The young branchlets are cylindrical, covered by black, sooty hairs.
-The tree's leaves are simple, alternate, distichous, with petioles about 0.5-1.1 cm long, flat, glabrous.
-The leaf blade is about 9 to 27 cm long by 3.5–8 cm wide, and has an entire margin and a raised midrib.
+The tree's leaves are simple, alternate, distichous, with petioles about 0.5–1.1 cm long, flat, glabrous.
+The leaf blade is about 9–27 cm long by 3.5–8 cm wide, and has an entire margin and a raised midrib.
 The leaf shape is usually narrow elliptic-oblong to lanceolate, with acute to acuminate apex ending in a blunt tip.
 The leaf base is acute to rounded.
 The leaf is thick (coriaceous) with minute pellucid dots beneath.
-The venation, with 6-9 pairs of secondary nerves, is strongly and closely reticulate on both surfaces.
+The venation, with 6–9 pairs of secondary nerves, is strongly and closely reticulate on both surfaces.

 The flowers are unisexual and greenish-yellow in colour.
 The male flowers appear in axillary paniculate cymes and have dull or creamy white corollas, with tube 12 mm long.
 The female flowers are also axillary, but solitary or in cymes of 2 to 5 flowers.
 The calyx is covered with black sooty hairs.
 The fruit is a berry.
-The fruit is ovoid (egg-shaped) and about 3 to 4 cm long by 2–3 cm wide.
+The fruit is ovoid (egg-shaped) and about 3–4 cm long by 2–3 cm wide.
 It is yellowish brown in colour, with a coating of rusty and sooty hairs when young.
 As it matures, the fruit becomes glabrous (hairless).
 The calyx (1.5 by 3 cm) remains attached (accrescent) to the fruit.
 The fruit has four seeds, smooth in texture and 2 by 0.8 cm in size.